-By Jessica Wiener and Moses Keshishian (Originally published in the September 2013 issue ofThe National Notary magazine ) Most of us have personal Facebook profiles to connect and share with our friends and family.
+By Jessica Wiener and Moses Keshishian (Originally published in the September 2013 issue of The National Notary magazine ) Most of us have personal Facebook profiles to connect and share with our friends and family.
 But is what you’re sharing on your personal profile appropriate for signing services and other business clients?
 More than ever, it is paramount to keep the two worlds separated.
 Your Facebook business page can be a platform to help your NSA business thrive.
 If used properly and appropriately, it can be a way to boost your business.
 If not, it can be your pathway to a quick marketing demise.
 Looking The Part Pictures of your child or your friend’s birthday bash are great to share with close friends, but are those really the things you want to share with title companies and signing services?
-Comingling your personal and business profiles on one page looks sloppy and unprofessional, says digital marketing consultant Jon Loomer.
+Combining your personal and business profiles on one page looks sloppy and unprofessional, says digital marketing consultant Jon Loomer.
 It screams, “I don’t know what I’m doing!”
 A separate business profile will convey an image of professionalism allowing clients to see you as someone they can trust.
 Think about it this way: Would you trust your Social Security number and confidential financial data to a Signing Agent whose profile is littered with racy photos?
 Eliminating Confusion A Facebook page can be a valuable business tool because it allows your clients to easily communicate with you and others about your services.
 But that value gets muddied if your customers have to wade through personal posts.
-Escrow companies and signing services also may be more likely to ignore notifications from your page if they think they mean that you’ve just posted another picture of your precocious cat.
+Escrow companies and signing services also may be more likely to ignore notifications from your page if they think these alerts mean that you’ve just posted another picture of your precocious cat.
 Avoiding Limits On Your Growth Successful entrepreneurs hate the idea of limiting their growth potential, but relying solely on a personal Facebook profile will do just that because you’ll be limited to a maximum of 5,000 “friends.”
 A business profile lets you have an unlimited number of “Likes.”
 With 1.6 billion active Facebook users, the sky is the only limit.
-For “How-To” tips on keeping your professional and personal Facebook profiles separate, please see pages 14 and 15 of the September 2013 edition of The National Notary magazine (NNA Membership required).
+For “How-To” advice on making the most of your professional social media presence, check out our social media marketing tips for Notaries.
 Moses Keshishian is the Social Media Specialist with the National Notary Association.
-Email Share Leave a Comment Required * Name * Email *(for verfication purposes only) Comment * Enter the text shown in this image *(text is case sensitive)All comments are reviewed and if approved, will display.